Push To Hack: Reverse engineering an IP camera

 By Alex Farrant and Neil Biggs, 02 Feb.
 2016

+We're always interested in looking at the security of consumer and enterprise kit, whether it's for a customer as part of a product security evaluation, or for our own interest.
 For our most recent IoT adventure, we've examined an outdoor cloud security camera which like many devices of its generation a) has an associated mobile app b) is quick to setup and c) presents new security threats to your network.

 The Motorola Focus 73 outdoor security camera is packed with features and quite a few surprises - it's not made by Motorola for starters.
 It's the outdoor variant of a family of Blink and Motorola IP cameras manufactured by Binatone which includes baby monitors.
 All these products boast cloud connectivity via the Hubble service (built upon an Amazon EC2 instance) which allows owners to watch and control their camera remotely as well as receive movement alerts, providing their monthly plan permits it, through a mobile app.

 This blog describes in detail how we were able to exploit the camera without access to the local network, steal secrets including the home network’s Wi-Fi password, obtain full control of the PTZ (Pan-Tilt-Zoom) controls and redirect the video feed and movement alerts to our own server; effectively watching the watchers.

 Whenever we get new kit, we’re always keen to understand what powers it.
 A teardown of the device revealed a Nuvoton ARM9 SoC (N329x), with a N79E814AT20 CPU.
 GPIO terminals are offered adjacent to the CPU (Pin mask is 15) and there is a prominent (and hugely significant) micro switch behind the glass dome which allows the app to find the camera during setup.